IBM Cloud Docs

 Defect fix: The following defects for the Speech Synthesis Markup Language (SSML) and speech synthesis were fixed with this release:

 • The pitch attribute of the <prosody> element is now applied to all specified text.
 Previously, the pitch change was not always applied to the first word of the affected text.
-Also, the documentation now includes additional guidance about specifying a pitch value.
+Also, the documentation now includes more guidance about specifying a pitch value.
 For more information, see The pitch attribute.

 • Speech synthesis of Japanese text now speaks the audio more slowly.
 Previously, the synthesized speech was being spoken too quickly.
 If you find that synthesis of Japanese text is still spoken too quickly for your application, use the rate attribute of the SSML <prosody> element to control the rate of speech.
 For more information, see The rate attribute.